Chania: Modern era

 However the main goal was enosis with Greece, which came after Eleftherios Venizelos's constant opposition to Prince George's rule over Crete.
 The series of conflicts includes the Therisos revolt in 1905, which overthrew Prince George and brought Alexandros Zaimis to rule Crete.
 Finally, in 1908, Venizelos managed to establish a revolutionary government, recognized by the Great Powers.
 His later election as the prime minister of Greece (1910) eventually led to Crete's union with Greece on 1 December 1913, following the Balkan Wars.
 The Greek flag was raised for the first time at Fort Firka in the Old Harbour in the presence of Venizelos and King Constantine.

-Due to the popularity of Venizelos, Chania as with most of Crete remained staunchly pro-Venizelist, pro-Liberal and later pro Republican in the National Schism and the interwar period.
+Due to the popularity of Venizelos, Chania as with most of Crete remained staunchly pro-Venizelist, pro-Liberal and later pro-Republican in the National Schism and the interwar period.
 The only attempt to overthrow the monarchist Metaxas Regime occurred in the city with the failed 28 July 1938 uprising.

-Chania in World War II
+World War II

 Another important period for the city of Chania was the invasion and occupation by German forces during World War II.
-The British force that faced the German paratroopers during the Battle Of Crete in 1941, had artillery elements over the hill of Dexameni in the south of the city.
+The British force that faced the German paratroopers during the Battle of Crete in 1941, had artillery elements over the hill of Dexameni in the south of the city.
 These elements bombarded the German forces in the Maleme airfield undetected, until they ran out of ammunition.
 George II of Greece stayed in a villa near the village of Perivolia outside Chania before escaping to Egypt.
 Part of the city was bombed and a significant proportion of the area's population was either executed or imprisoned due to participation in the resistance against the German rule.
 The Jewish community of Chania was also eliminated during the German occupation.
 Most of them were transported off the island by the Nazi occupiers in 1944.
-Tragically, a British torpedo sank the ship Tanais, which was carrying most of the Jewish prisoners.
+A British torpedo sank the ship Tanais, which was carrying most of the Jewish prisoners.

-Post–World War II era
+Postwar era

 The city of Chania slowly regained its normal pace of development during the 1950s, trying to overcome the difficulties that the war had left in its aftermath.
 During the 1970s, Crete became a major tourist destination for Greek and international tourists, something that gave a significant boost to the city's economy and affected the everyday life and the overall culture of the locals.
 The capital of Crete was moved to Heraklion in 1971.

 Since the 1990s, the city of Chania has entered a new era, mainly due to construction and infrastructure such as a new airport, port and educational facilities, and it is considered a prominent tourist resort in the Mediterranean Sea.